nitthilan/nitthilan.github.io_old/_posts/2017-04-25-3d-noc-core-placement-optimisation.markdown

 #### Understanding the problem statement
 - The Core placement on a chip is considered as a graph with links as edges and cores are node
 -

+#### General Understanding
+- Small-world design space for 3D NoC:
+	-
+- UCB and EI acquision function using the learned GP model.
+- STAGE and/or RLS to optimize the acquision function